euccas/python-dribbble/README.markdown

 * `avatar_url`: The URL of the player's avatar image.
 * `location`: The location of the player, if they've listed one.
 * `shots()`: A list containing the player's latest shots.
-You can pass `page`
+You can pass `page` and/or `per_page` to control pagination.
 * `shots_following()`: A list containing the latest Shots of the players this player is following.
 You can pass `page` and/or `per_page` to control pagination.
+* `ishots()`: A generator that yields shots from this player, newest to oldest.
+  It will hit Dribbble's API whenever it needs more shots, so be careful not to get rate limited (i.e. don't try to take more than ~1,000 shots per minute).
+  You can pass `start_page` to start at a certain page.
+* `ishots_following()`: A generator that yields shots from players this player is following, newest to oldest.
+It will hit Dribbble's API whenever it needs more shots, so be careful not to get rate limited (i.e. don't try to take more than ~1,000 shots per minute).
+You can pass `start_page` to start at a certain page.

 Shot
 ----